This guide tries to help you make sense of the whole picture. The news environment has 3 big areas:

 These are the big entities that move news content to you by sharing and via algorithms: Facebook, Google, YouTube, & Twitter*, and the clicks that drive advertising profits.
 These companies have invested less than traditional news media in ethical questions of how profits affect information distribution.
 When you click a link, fractions of a penny go from a web advertiser to a web giant, and the click is added to a profile of you in a database.
 Your web environment gradually adapts to your profile, click by click turning the web into a mirror of your own inclinations and preferences, so that you will be more likely to stumble on links you will click.
 Remember, if it's free, your attention is the product.

-*Other social media entities also have a big share of our attention: Instagram, Snapchat, Pinterest, LinkedIn, & WhatsApp.
-However, how people use news on these sites has only just begun to be explored, and very few studies or articles are available as of Fall 2018.
+*We share news on other social media entities: Instagram, Snapchat, Pinterest, LinkedIn, & WhatsApp.
+However, very few studies or articles are available as of Fall 2018.